ctrf-io/github-test-reporter/README.md

 Filtering is applied as follows:

-- Runs from the same branch for events of type push and schedule from the same workflow id
+- Runs from the same branch for events of type push, schedule and workflow_dispatch from the same workflow id
 - Runs from the same pull request for events of type pull_request from the same workflow id